ForkAwesome/Fork-Awesome/.github/ISSUE_TEMPLATE/Icon_request.md

 <!--
       Please add an image for this icon
       As a general rule, images with simple shapes and only one color are the best.
+      If this icon is a "brand" icon, let us know why this brand is important and what they do.
 -->